 For the best possible vision, comfort and clarity in changing light conditions, consider photochromic lenses.
 These lenses are clear indoors and at night, and darken automatically in sunlight.
 Photochromic lenses are available in a variety of sun-activated tints, including contrast-enhancing brown, neutral gray and graphite-green.

 Regardless which type of sports sun lenses you choose, have anti-reflection coating applied to the back surface of the lenses — this will eliminate glare from light reflecting off the back of your lenses when the sun is behind you and annoying ghost images.

 What kind of sunglass performance do you need?

 Every outdoor activity has its own visual requirements, and this has led to the development of sports-specific performance sunglasses.
 Many frame and lens combinations have been specifically designed for golfing, cycling, rock climbing and other specific activities.

 For example, a certain lens tint may help golfers notice subtle changes in the direction of the blades of grass on a green that could affect the line of a putt, but a completely different tint may be best to help a freshwater fisherman see the contrast of a fish against the bottom of a stream.

 Multi-purpose sunglasses that feature interchangeable lenses with different tints for different activities and lighting conditions also are available.

 When choosing frames, look for lightweight, unbreakable models that feature rubber pads on the bridge and the ends of the temples to keep the sunglasses securely in place even when you are perspiring and moving quickly.

-Before purchasing performance sports sunglasses, see your optometrist for a comprehensive vision exam.
-Even a small change in your eyeglass prescription can make a significant difference in your vision and improve your performance and enjoyment of your sport.
+Before purchasing performance sports sunglasses, see your optometrist for a comprehensive eye test.
+Even a small change in your glasses prescription can make a significant difference in your vision and improve your performance and enjoyment of your sport.

-At the end of your exam, ask your eye care professional for recommendations for the best sports sunglasses for your particular sport or activity.
+At the end of your test, ask your optometrist or optical dispenser for recommendations for the best sports sunglasses for your particular sport or activity.